riteshyaaa/dev-tinder/before_start.md

 -explore validator library and use validator function for password, photoUrl and email fields

 -add findOne for checking if user email already exists then don't register

+- Validate the Sign Up Api
+- install the bcrypt library
+- encrypt the password and store user with encrypted password